LabTranslationalArchitectomics/riboWaltz/README.md

   |  ENSMUST00000000028.11  |  2143  |  313  |  1701  |  129  |
   |  ENSMUST00000000033.9  |  3708  |  115  |  543  |  3050  |
   |  ENSMUST00000000049.5  |  1190  |  51  |  1038  |  101  |

-  The annotation file can be either provided by the user or generated starting from a GTF file by using the `create_annotation` function.
-In the latter case, the name of the transript in the annotation data frame are composed by the ENST ID and version, dot separated.
+  The annotation file can be either provided by the user, or generated starting from a GTF file by using the `create_annotation` function.

+  Optionally, a third file containing transcript sequence information in FASTA format can be provided as input to perform P-site specific codon sequence analysis

 #### Overview of the data